data2intelligence/SpaCET/README.md

 SpaCET is an R package for analyzing cancer spatial transcriptomics (ST) datasets to estimate cell lineage and intercellular interactions in tumor microenvironment.
-Briefly, SpaCET first estimates cancer cell abundance by integrating a gene pattern dictionary of common malignancies.
+Briefly, SpaCET first infers cancer cell abundance by integrating a gene pattern dictionary of common malignancies.
 SpaCET then uses a constrained regression model to calibrate local tissue densities and determine stromal and immune cell